Effective expense management enables you to maximise your tax efficiencies and it needn’t be complicated or time consuming.

 By entering your purchase on the Company Asset Register you effectively retain the real-time value of the asset within your business so it improves the value of your business.
 The value of your asset is automatically reduced over time – if you are an inniAccounts customer, we reduce the value of your asset by 25% each year, so after four years the accounting value of the asset will be zero.
 This is all handled automatically, so managing your asset register is easy.

 Consumables differ from equipment as they are not durable items.
 They are by their definition consumed by the company.
-They are typically purchased direct by the company for sole business use.
+They are typically purchased directly by the company for sole business use.
+E.g.

 - Printing supplies – paper, ink/toner